golikho

 Why Are Writing Conventions Important?

 Imagine you’re reading a story filled with grammar errors, misplaced punctuation, or inconsistent formatting.
-It’s distracting, frustrating, and can make the content hard to follow.
+Distracting, frustrating, and capable of making the content hard to follow.
 Writing conventions matter because:

-- They Make Writing Universal: Whether it’s a novel, email, or academic paper, conventions create a standard format that’s easy to interpret.
+• They Make Writing Universal: Whether it’s a novel, an email, or a school paper, rules create a standard format.
+This format is easy to understand.

-For writers, mastering these rules isn’t just about following guidelines—it’s about creating a seamless experience for your audience.
+For writers, mastering these rules is not just about following guidelines.
+It is about creating a smooth experience for your audience.

 Types of Writing Conventions